Skip to main contentScroll Top

 Small flea market in Shin-Osaka (Osaka Charity Flea Market)

-Jitima wanted to go to a flea market during this trip to Osaka.
-And if there are several in the city, then some among the largest in Japan (as the Nanko DIY Basket Market), we were heading towards ce that morning to the small market next to the station Shin Osaka.
-The reason being firstly that it was a Saturday, the day when the market is held, but also because the profits go to a charity for the disabled.
+During his visit to Osaka, Jitima was keen to visit a flea market.
+While there are several in the city, including some of the largest in Japan (like the Nanko DIY Market), that morning we headed to the small market near Shin-Osaka Station.
+The reason was primarily that it was a Saturday, the market's day, but also because the proceeds go to a charity for people with disabilities.

 osaka charity flee market shin-osaka station japan